PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 Functions are also stored in memory and therefore have a unique address allowing us to define a pointer to a function in a similar manner to a pointer to an object.

-A pointer to function can be initialized with an address of a non-member function or a static member function.
+A pointer to function can be initialised with the address of a non-member function or a static member function.

-The pointer obtained by taking the address of a function can be used to call the function.
+The pointer defined by assigning the address of a function can be used to call the function.

-Unlike functions or references to functions, pointers to functions are objects and thus can be stored in arrays, copied, assigned, etc.
+Unlike functions, or references to functions, pointers to functions are objects and thus can be stored in arrays, copied, assigned, etc.

 `````{syntax-start} Pointers to Functions
 :nonumber: